top of page

 If there are other topics that you're looking for, just ask!
 I will tell you if I don't have the background to teach something.
 Otherwise, my list of classes on offer is below, organized by length:

-Short Classes (best suited for conferences)
+Short Classes (best suited for conferences and evenings)

 Microbondage: